f3d-app/f3d/doc/user/03-OPTIONS.md

 ### `--final-shader` (_string_)

 Add a final shader to the output image.
-See the [dedicated documentation](11-FINAL_SHADER.md) for more details.
+See the [final shader documentation](11-FINAL_SHADER.md) for more details.

 #### compare